 The Department of Civil and Environmental Engineering is pursuing diverse research and educational activities to improve the fundamental health and safety of society.
 These activities occur across Materials, Structures and Geo-systems; Hydrology and Fluid Dynamics; and Environmental Process Engineering.

+The department offers distinct majors in civil and environmental engineering, including the option to pursue a dual major.
 Students develop skills in engineering analysis, design, technical communication and teamwork.
 In addition to conducting innovative research, students also apply academic learning to improve the constructed and natural environments in which we live.